-A cycling holidays taking you through the Luberon National park in Provence.
+A cycling holiday taking you through the Luberon National park and the Alpilles region of Provence.
 On this bike vacation in France, you will cycle along the banks of the Rhône River and see the lofty Gothic Popes’ Palace in Avignon.
 In the Alpilles experience vineyards and olive groves along with Saint Rémy de Provence, the adopted home of Van Gogh.
 Les Baux de Provence, a village which is spectacularly perched in the hills, set atop a rocky outcrop and crowned with a ruined castle.

 The Luberon’s’ many treasures like L’Isle-sur-la-Sorgue with its antique shop’s hosts colourful and lively antique markets.
 Roussillon stands on a hilltop in the heart of “ochre country”.
 It boasts houses in every shade of burnt orange, dusty pink, and russet red that take on a particular brilliance at sunset.
 Gordes called “le plus beau village de France” is a town of silk painters, weavers, and potters with houses built of golden stone, that rise to the Renaissance château crowning the top.
 All this is one cycle tour!

 Fontvielle – Hotel de la Tor

 Isle dur la Sorgue – Domaine de la Petite Isle

 It is a requirement of booking this tour with Hooked on Cycling that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.